Body Parts (Star Trek: Deep Space Nine): Plot

-Quark learns from his doctor that he has a rare disease that will kill him within a week.
+Quark learns that he has a rare disease that will kill him within a week.
 To raise money to pay his debts before he dies, he auctions off his remains, accepting an anonymous bid for 500 bars of gold-pressed latinum.
 A few hours later, he finds out that his medical exam was in error, and he is not about to die.

 The bidder turns out to be Quark's old adversary Brunt, an agent of the Ferengi Commerce Authority.
-Brunt demands that Quark fulfill his end of the contract by providing his own remains, ignoring Quark's protests that he will live.
+Brunt demands that Quark fulfill his end of the contract by providing his remains, ignoring Quark's protests that he will live.
 Quark faces the options of killing himself, having someone kill him, or breaking the contract—an act that will lead to the loss of his business license, confiscation of his family's property, and ostracism by other Ferengi.

 Quark decides to honor his contract and attempts to hire ex-spy Garak to kill him.
 However, he is afraid to approve any of the killing methods that Garak proposes.
-That night, Quark has a dream in which he meets Gint, the first Grand Nagus of the Ferengi and author of the sacred Rules of Acquisition.
-Gint tells him the Rules are really only "suggestions" (called "rules" merely for marketing purposes), and advises him to break the contract.
+That night, Quark has a dream in which he meets Gint, the first Grand Nagus of the Ferengi and the author of the sacred Rules of Acquisition.
+Explaining that the Rules were intended merely as suggestions, and that they were named "Rules" only for marketing purposes, Gint advises Quark to break the contract.

 The next morning, Quark refunds Brunt's latinum and breaks the contract.
-Brunt immediately revokes Quark's business license and seizes all of his assets.
+Brunt immediately revokes Quark's business license, and seizes all of his assets.
 To Quark's astonishment, his customers and the crew of Deep Space Nine come to his aid by carrying in all the supplies and equipment he needs to resume operations, on the pretext of using the bar to store furniture while portions of the station are under repair.
-Even though Quark is cut off from Ferengi society (except for his brother Rom), he is back in business and feeling richer than before due to the friends he never imagined he had.
+Even though Quark is cut off from Ferengi society, he is back in business and realises just how valuable his friends on the station are.

 Meanwhile, the pregnant Keiko O'Brien is injured in a runabout accident; to save both her and the pregnancy, Dr. Bashir performs emergency surgery to transfer the fetus into Major Kira's body.
 Kira has no problem with being a surrogate mother, but Keiko and her husband Miles are at first uncomfortable with the thought of another woman carrying their child.
 They eventually come to terms with it, and ask Kira to move in with them so they can be closer to the child.